 We evaluate an implementation of our adaptive framework on top of an advanced chip with multiple superscalar cores and DRAM banks.
 We use detailed software simulations at the architectural level.
-The simulations are performed using a MINT-based [21] execution-driven simulation system [22] that models all the components of the chip, including the superscalar processors.
+The simulations are performed using a MINT-based [36] execution-driven simulation system [25] that models all the components of the chip, including the superscalar processors.
 The simulator includes energy consumption models.
 In the following, we describe the architecture modeled, how we estimate the energy consumed, the applications executed, and the metrics used.
-Finally, we perform an initial assessment of the energy management techniques.